putyourlightson/laravel-datastar/README.md

 # Datastar Package for Laravel

-### A view-driven, reactive hypermedia framework Laravel.
+### A view-driven, reactive hypermedia framework for Laravel.

 > [!WARNING]
 > **This package is in alpha and its API may change.**